awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

 This tutorial uses CodeCommit for source control\.
-To set up your local machine to access and update application code, see [Setting Up](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) in the *AWS CodeCommit User Guide*\.
+To set up your local machine to access and update application code, see [Setting up](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) in the *AWS CodeCommit User Guide*\.

-## Create an Application<a name="applications-tutorial-wizard"></a>
+## Create an application<a name="applications-tutorial-wizard"></a>

 Create an application in the Lambda console\.